ledgerloops/strategy-pit/DLD.md

 ![O-loop](https://private-user-images.githubusercontent.com/408412/323499096-c3ffc1c5-d270-4f91-883b-6cdb49ab5d31.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MTM1MjU5MDcsIm5iZiI6MTcxMzUyNTYwNywicGF0aCI6Ii80MDg0MTIvMzIzNDk5MDk2LWMzZmZjMWM1LWQyNzAtNGY5MS04ODNiLTZjZGI0OWFiNWQzMS5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBVkNPRFlMU0E1M1BRSzRaQSUyRjIwMjQwNDE5JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDI0MDQxOVQxMTIwMDdaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT0yZTE0YTBkMzY4MzQwOTA0OWVhZGI1YzQzYzExMWYwYjgxZmE3NTJjZDcwMDcxOWFjZjZkMGM2NjRhMGZiNzVjJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.-kTHEd_LxbT2x3wv89NkF3g-COd_q8kz3Gl6fLrvnIQ)

-When a node sees a trace come in that it has minted itself, it can immediately conclude that a loop was found.
+When a node sees a trace come in that it has minted itself, it can immediately conclude that a loop was found, but in order to trace it, and to deal with other cases in which there may still be doubt, this algorithm uses Traces (see below) which do the final loop detection, using the information from the Probe paths.

 Another situation is if a trace is received twice, but was never sent out.
 We call this a kite-to-leaf, because it has the shape of a kite and the top of the kite is like a leaf in a tree structure in that it has no outgoing links: